gretchiemoran/fifth-inning/README.md

 # fifth-inning

-wordpress files for Fifth Inning website
+These are the Wordpress files for the Fifth Inning website.

+The base codeline comes from wpEngine, Genesis, and Hello and Co theme from Hello You Designs.